tanglebones/pg_tuid/README.md

 the time since epoch in microseconds, a sequence number (if generating more than one per microsecond, or waiting for clock rollback to catchup), and a node id.

-## Why use this over a UUIDv4?
+## Why use a TUID instead of a UUIDv4?
-UUIDv4 is completely random, so if you have a table with a lot of entries using UUIDv4 in an index leads to some performance issues.
+UUIDv4 is completely random, so if you have a table with a lot of entries using UUIDv4 in an index it leads to some performance issues.
 The main issue is new rows being inserted can cause an update to an index in a random location.
 This defeats caching of index entries.
 By ensuring the ids are generally monotonically increasing the entries added will be locally at the "head" of the index and multiple inserts will benefit from cache locality.
-(This benefit also extends in general in that most data that is related is created at the same time.)
+(This benefit also extends in general, in that most data that is related is created at the same time.)

 ## tuid_generate()

-`tuid_generate()` returns a `uuid` (in v4 format), but instead of being purely random it encoding the current time since epoch (in microseconds) into the msb.
-This generates `uuid`s that are generally monotonically increasing with time, leading to better data locality (basically, inserts should be faster as the index node being updated will be in cache more often).
+`tuid_generate()` returns a new TUID, which you can store in a `uuid` field.

 ## installing